 Haussmann joined Tabet DiVito & Rothstein LLC in 2008.
 Before joining the firm, he was a litigation associate at Jenner & Block LLP.

-In his nineteen-year career, Haussmann has played a critical role in many significant cases.
+In his 20-year career, Haussmann has played a critical role in many significant cases.
 These include the following:

 - Lead trial counsel in the successful arbitration of an ownership dispute among former law firm partners.
 Defeated opposing party’s claim to over $2 million in shared attorneys’ fees and obtained an injunction and sanctions for a departing lawyer’s theft of client files.